maveniverse/site-001/content/en/blog/cstamas/2025/07/pom-proliferation/index.md

 ## So, what is the response to Pom-Pom-Pom?

 To find it out, wait for part 2.
-This above was only very brief history of POM file proliferation.
+This above was only very brief history of POM file "proliferation".